 Simon Skjodt Assembly Hall

-You can request a tour for not only Simon Skjodt Assembly Hall, but also Cook Hall and Memorial Stadium.
+You can request a tour not only of Simon Skjodt Assembly Hall, but also Cook Hall and Memorial Stadium

 Cook Hall